- Housing License Agreement

 Smoking is prohibited inside and within 25 feet of College buildings.

 Residents who are considering a Pine Cobble home should note that these houses are offered for sale to eligible College buyers before each Spring Lottery.
 Residents will have at least one year of occupancy before a house is offered for sale.
 Residents will be notified in advance of the housing lottery if their home is under contract to be sold.
 Residents who are required to relocate for this reason, continue to be eligible for College housing, and wish to remain in College housing will need to enter the next lottery, and will be awarded relocation points.

 Eligible employees interested in buying a Pine Cobble house should refer to the Faculty and Administrative Staff Handbooks, Pine Cobble Development Program.
 The College sets sale prices based on current market appraisals that are updated each year.

 III.
 Housing Procedures

 Step 1- Application

-All new and existing employees who are eligible for college housing and interested in participating in the lottery are required to complete a housing application/questionnaire with the Real Estate Office.
+All new and existing employees who are eligible for college housing and interested in participating in the lottery are required to complete a housing Faculty & Staff Housing Application Form (40)with the Real Estate Office.

 Step 2- Housing Lottery Timing and Process